axiqia/lean-openwhisk-performance/README.md

 # Performance evaluation for Lean OpenWhisk
-A simple performance test for [`Lean OpenWhisk`](https://github.com/kpavel/incubator-openwhisk/tree/lean) .
-Determines throughput and end-user latency of the system using loadtest utility.
+This is a simple performance stress test for [`Lean OpenWhisk`](https://github.com/kpavel/incubator-openwhisk/tree/lean).
+The test determines throughput and end-user latency of the system using the [`loadtest`](https://www.npmjs.com/package/loadtest) module.

 ## Test setup
-- Lean OpenWhisk is installed (see [`URL`](https://github.com/kpavel/incubator-openwhisk/tree/lean))
+- Lean OpenWhisk should be installed (see [`Lean OpenWhisk`](https://github.com/kpavel/incubator-openwhisk/tree/lean))
-- A test action created in the Lean Openwhisk, e.g. you may use [`sleepy action`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/sleepy.js)
+- A test action should be created in the Lean Openwhisk, e.g. you may use a sample [`sleepy action`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/sleepy.js)
-- [`loadtest`](https://www.npmjs.com/package/loadtest) module installed on the machine where test.sh will be executed.
+- [`loadtest`](https://www.npmjs.com/package/loadtest) module should be installed on the machine where the [`test.sh`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/test.sh) client script will be executed.
+We recommend that that the client will be executed from a machine different than the one used by Lean OpenWhisk to obtain reliable performance baseline.
-- (Optional in case OW running on remote machine) SSH password-less access configured (using SSH keys) from machine where test.sh is running to machine where Lean OpenWhisk instance
+- Optionally, an [`SSH password-less access`](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) can be configured from the test client machine to the machine where the Lean OpenWhisk instance runs.

 ### Test flow
-Based on input parameters the test iterates over specified payloads, and concurrencies e.g.
+The following code snippet shows the gist of [`test.sh`](https://github.com/kpavel/lean-openwhisk-performance/blob/master/test.sh).
+Based on the input parameters, the test iterates over the specified test configurations, including concurrency of the client and the backend.
+Each test is replicated a number of times as specified by the repeats parameter to gain statistical significance of the results.
+It's recommended to replicate each experiment at least 30 times to obtain statistically meaningful results.

 ```shell
 for owc in `seq ${owc_initial_concurrency} $step $maxowconcurrency`